brendangeck/semantic-release-kaniko/docs/configuration.md

 ### label

-This flag sets metadata for an image.
-Use an array for multiple labels.
+This flag sets metadata labels for an image.
+Use an array of objects for multiple labels.

 **.releaserc:**